 Welcome to ‘…for he has made you beautiful’, a blog and resource site for Old Testament ethics and the mission of the local church.
-The site is reformed, missional and seeks to engage culture.
-The name ‘…for he has made you beautiful’ is from Isaiah 60:9, which pictures the nations streaming to Israel, attracted by her life of worship and justice:
+The name ‘…for he has made you beautiful’ is from Isaiah 60:9, which pictures the nations who are attracted to Israel, by her life of faithfulness and justice:

 For the coastlands shall hope for me, the ships of Tarshish first, to bring your children from afar, their silver and gold with them, for the name of the LORD your God, and for the Holy One of Israel, because he has made you beautiful.

 The image is a painting of the French industrial city of Rouen by Camille Pissarro, ‘Pont Boieldieu, Rouen, sunset, misty weather’ (1896).
 Pissarro exemplifies for me what it means to ‘love a place’, an activity which is the beginning of local mission.
 Chimney stacks, crowded sidewalks and grey sky may make Rouen an unlikely subject of affection.
 Yet the playfulness with which light dances in the water below and the smoke above betrays Pissarro’s deep affection for his subject.

 The site is authored by Mark Glanville PhD, a pastor-scholar who ministers at Grandview Calvary Church, Vancouver and is Professor of Old Testament and congregational studies at the Missional Training Center, Phoenix (missionaltraining.org).